smarnach/pyexiftool/README.rst

 PyExifTool runs on Python 2.6 and above, including 3.x.

 You need an installation of the ``exiftool`` command-line tool.
-The code has been tested with version 8.60.
+The code has been tested with version 8.60, but should work with version 8.40 or above (which was the first production version of exiftool featuring the ``-stay_open`` option for batch mode).

 PyExifTool currently only consists of a single module, so you can simply copy or link this module to a place where Python finds it, or